ikogan/grav-proxy-auth-plugin/README.md

 in favor of explicitly granting `site.login` to groups.

+You may have to modify your theme a bit to get login/logout working.
+This plugin will set the `logout_url` twig variable that you can use to get the correct URL with which to logout.

 ## Caveats

 This plugin is brand new and has not been extensively